6 best ways to love your data

 Running regular backups is like a good insurance policy, and routinely checking you can restore them is the easiest way to trust your data is in good hands.
 And with Macrium Image Guardian (MIG), you can rest easy knowing that even your backup files are safe from ransomware.

-To celebrate International Love Data Week, we’re offering 20% off Reflect 8 Home! (from now until 20th February 2023) So put all these practices in place, get yourself top-notch backup and recovery software, and share the love with someone whose data you want to protect, too!
+To celebrate International Love Data Week, we’re offering 20% off Reflect 8 Home! (until 20th February 2023) So put all these practices in place, get yourself top-notch backup and recovery software, and share the love with someone whose data you want to protect, too!